rwilson504/Blogger/Npm-Install-From-GitHub/npm-install-github.md

-# Utilize Customized NPM Package from GitHub
+# Utilize Customized npm Package from GitHub Branch

 When working with npm libraries there are times you find bugs or want to add functionality to a library.
 You could just modify the files locally and run the application but this gets tricky when you go to deploy an application and it does an npm install which doesn't include your changes.